Debraheem/Massive_star_binaries/Lab3.md

-## Bonu: Nonconservative Mass Transfer
+## Bonus: Nonconservative Mass Transfer

 As in Lab1, try adopting the following nonconservative Mass transfer controls and re run your model.
 When your model is finished.
 In the [Day 4 Massive Binaries Lab3_nonconservative tab in Google sheets](https://docs.google.com/spreadsheets/d/1__UPg_5JfiBkJpZTleyaSwW_faxHzmo_X7Us2RTfLOM/edit?usp=sharing), fill in each column for your chosen values so we can discuss the global results as a class.